avantrec/soco-cli/README.md

 When using the local speaker list, speaker naming does not need to be exact, unlike when using standard discovery.
 Matching is case insensitive, and matching works on substrings.
 For example, if you have a speaker named `Front Reception`, then `"front reception"` or just `front` will match.
 (Be careful not to submit ambiguously matchable speaker names; the first hit will be matched, and may not be the speaker you intend.)

 Note that if you have speakers with the same names in multiple Sonos systems (Households), you will get inconsistent name matches.
-It's best to keep speaker names unique within a network.
+It's best to keep speaker names unique within a network (or fall back on using IP addresses instead of speaker names).

 ### Refreshing the Local Speaker List